Lucass2021/Portfolio/README.md

 ---

-## 🎯 Status do Projeto
+## 🎯 Project Stats

-Este projeto atualmente está <b>em progresso </b>.
+This project is currently under development.

 ---

-## :heavy_check_mark: A ser adicionado
+## :heavy_check_mark: To do list

-- Projetos já existentes no Github
+- Add Projects
-- Fontes distintas
+- Add Header
+- Add Body Content
-- Noções de Design
+- Add Design Formatation (UX)

 ---

-## :handshake: Seja um contribuidor
+## :handshake: Become a Contributor

-Tem alguma ideia que poderia alavancar ainda mais o projeto, e deseja implementar? É simples!

-1. Faça um fork do projeto
-2. Modifique o que achar necessário
-3. Faça o commit das mudanças
+Do you have any ideas that you want to implement it?
+It's simple!

+1. Fork the project
+2. Modify what you think is necessary
+3. Commit the changes
-4. Crie um Pull Request
+4. Create a Pull Request

 ---

----

-## Autor
+## Author

 - Projetos - [Lucass2021](https://github.com/Lucass2021)